caramdache/growable-uitextview/README.md

 	    UITextView.commitAnimations
 	  end

 The final step is compute the height of the textView.
-We have seen already how to do this, but the method is in UITableViewCell and we he cell is not accessible in textViewDidChange.
+We have seen already how to do this, but the method is in UITableViewCell and the cell is not (easily) accessible in textViewDidChange.
 We can access only the textView, so we need to recode the method.

 	class MyUITableViewController
 	  def textViewHeight(textView)